 - Water scarcity and management: The agricultural sector uses a substantial share of the limited water resources in Peru.
 In the Olmos region and the Ica valley (dominated by agro-export enterprises) water is identified as a limited factor for the avocado production.
 The Chavimochic area experiences growing competition for water during the dry season as climate change speeds up the retreat of the glaciers that feed the Santa River.
-Water stress that is further intensified by avocado production, can lead to different environmental impacts as identified in this study: lower water levels in rivers (Santa River and Amazon River) that negatively affect aquatic ecosystems and the reproduction fish and shrimp species; lower groundwater level degrading the Bosque Seco (dry forest) in the North of Peru; and the over-exploitation of the Ica aquifer.
+Water stress that is further intensified by avocado production, can lead to different environmental impacts as identified in this study: lower water levels in rivers (Santa River and Amazon River) that negatively affect aquatic ecosystems and the reproduction fish and shrimp species; lower groundwater level degrading the Bosque Seco (dry forest) in the North of Peru; and the over-exploitation of the Ica aguifer.
 Water scarcity further deepens the vulnerability of small avocado farms as water becomes more expensive and/or large agribusiness enterprises are given priority in water allocation.
 In the regions in the North (the Olmos and Chavimochic region), water is applied via fast irrigation projects by channelling water from rivers to the production sites.
 Concerns have been expressed about the environmental negative effects of water transfer, including alteration of the ecosystem in the transferring watersheds and the risk of alien aquatic organisms to the recipient regions.
-In the Chavimochic region, waterlogging and salinization are identified as risks to the soil and water quality. - Agrochemical use & soil quality: Avocado farms in Peru (and in particular the farms in the Northern production regions) apply pesticides.
-(Multiple) certifications by the Peruvian export-oriented avocado farms may further reduces the harmful environmental impacts related to pesticide use such as soil and water contaminations.
-The use of pesticides (though limited compared to other crops) is harmful to insects and reduces the biodiversity in and around the avocado farms.
-Avocado is often grown as a monocrop (especially in the Northern production areas), depleting the soil from its nutrients and thereby threatening biodiversity if agro-biodiverse farmers shift to monoculture avocado production. - Land use change: The Northern production areas experienced land use change as coastal desert areas were turned into productive sites, having a potential negative impact on the biodiversity due to dry forest degradation and deforestation (in the case of Olmos).
+In the Chavimochic region, waterlogging and salinization are identified as risks to the soil and water quality.
+According to Government and industry representatives, the large agroexport companies invest in highly technical irrigation systems, to reduce the environmental pressures as mentioned above. - Agrochemical use & soil quality: Avocado farms in Peru apply pesticides in compliance with current EU pesticide policies and global certification schemes.
+The use of pesticides (though limited compared to other crops) may be harmful to e.g. insects and reduce the biodiversity in and around the avocado farms. - Land use change: The Northern production areas experienced land use change as coastal desert areas were turned into productive sites, having a potential negative impact on the biodiversity due to dry forest degradation and deforestation (in the case of Olmos).
+Yet, the afforestation due to planted fruit trees may have a positive effect on carbon sequestration.
 In the Sierra and the Huaral regions there has been no indication that growth in avocado production resulted in land use change with evident negative environmental impacts.
 In case avocado crops replace annual crops a positive impact on GHG emissions is generated.